lambda-dom/trisagion/docs/readme.md

         -> ParseError s e
 ```

-The reader can read up on existentials, but the short of it is that we can set _any_ `(Typeable d, Eq d, Show d) => ParseError s d` as a backtrace of an error but getting it back the only thing we know about it is that it is a `Maybe (ParseError s d)` with `d` satisfying the constraints `(Typeable d, Eq d, Show d)`.
+The reader can read up on existentials, but the short of it is that we can use _any_ `(Typeable d, Eq d, Show d) => ParseError s d` as a backtrace of an error but getting it back the only thing we know about it is that it is a `Maybe (ParseError s d)` with `d` satisfying the constraints `(Typeable d, Eq d, Show d)`.

-With these changes to `ParseError`, we can now have a parser combinator that turns a thrown error into the backtrace of the new, hopefully contextually more useful, error:
+With these changes to `ParseError`, we can now have a parser combinator that turns a thrown error into the backtrace of a new, contextually more useful, error:

 ```haskell
 onParseError